Vascular Plants of North Carolina

 N.B. to MN south to northern FL and TX.

 AbundanceSporadic occurrences across much of NC.
-Plants are usually scattered in suitable habitat, but sometimes locally common.
+Plants are usually scattered in suitable habitat, but sometimes locally common, such as at the floodplain of North Fork Jones Creek in Anson County.

 HabitatFloodplain forests and bottomlands, in seasonally inundated, nutrient-rich soils.